 Digital fatigue and listening fatigue can take various forms.
 These can be twinges in the back of your neck, eye twitching, eye pain (digital eye strain), intense headaches, dehydrated and sagging skin and loss of sleep.

-The increase in 'blue light' experience can change our skin cells and ultimately how much Melatonin (sleep hormone) we produce.
+The increase in the 'blue light' experience can change our skin cells and ultimately how much Melatonin (sleep hormone) we produce.
 This decreases the quality and duration of our sleep, so we are left feeling exhausted, unmotivated and unable to focus.

 When you do stop for a break, don't forget to step away from your screen and desk and move!
 This will increase your lymph flow, connect your muscles and improve your posture.
 Taking a short walk for some fresh air will also boost your mood and decrease stress.

 We all know how important sleep is, but it is even more important to combat the unforgiving symptoms of digital fatigue.
-Keep to a strict bedtime routine and ensuring that you don't use your screen an hour before you sleep will help you wind down and relax after the stresses of a full day of digital meetings.
+Keeping to a strict bedtime routine and ensuring that you don't use your screen an hour before you sleep will help you wind down and relax after the stresses of a full day of digital meetings.

-Even though we may be working remotely from home, we still need to wear our hearing aids every day - it keeps the brain active and continuing to process sounds.
+Even though we may be working remotely from home, we still need to wear our hearing aids every day - it keeps the brain active and continues to process sounds.
 These devices are also very successful in reducing background noise, which you experience in digital conferences like Zoom.

 You can also direct all your audio straight to your hearing aids and sync to Bluetooth assistive devices to make your digital working life much easier.